iodepo/OceanBestPractices/ingest/README.md

 # OBP Infrastructure

 This project includes all APIs, functions, queries, mappings, and resources necessary to deploy or query the OBP indexer and API infrastructure.

-The OBP indexer is a system which fetches existing documents from the Ocean Best Practices API; extracts text if necessary; and indexes the document metadata into an existing Elasticsearch cluster.
+The OBP indexer is a system which fetches existing documents from the Ocean Best Practices API, extracts text if necessary and indexes the document metadata into an existing Elasticsearch cluster.

 The OBP API provides endpoints for clients to search and discover indexed documents.

 ## Table of Contents